batsw/WindowsAnonymityChat/README.md

 * And a socket library used to exchange data over the Tor network

 ### C# User interface
-The C# UI will contain 3 windows:
+The C# UI will contain 4 windows:
 * a loading window(displayed when application connects to Tor network
 * a main window(in whitch you have a menu bar and see the existing contacts
 * a chat window(in witch you initiate a conversation with an user)
+* add a user window (in with you can add new users)

 ### SQLite database
 The main tasks of the database is to store the existing conversations and syncronize the previouse two components using triggers and stored procedures